G

 The males attract females with a signature courtship song, which is sung in a high-pitched tone during foraging.
 However, they generally communicate with a high-pitched “zee-zee-ee” call.

 Males have multiple territorial songs as well.
-Many variations in the song of Micronesian populations have been beneficial to identifying subspecies and studying the distribution of goldcrests across the islands.
+Many variations in the song of Micronesian populations have been useful for identifying subspecies and studying the distribution of goldcrests across the islands.

-They play a massive role in their ecosystems as the seed dispersers; they also play a crucial role in population control of the insects they eat.
+They play a significant role in their ecosystems as seed dispersers; and help control the populations of insects they eat.

 Sources